dnschmitz/2021-ss-exponential-org-/coursework.md

 Past: Sweepstakes, quizzes, coupons, airline miles and loyalty card --> "Employee of the Month" programmes

-New: techniques have been fully information-enabled, elaborated and socialized, in form of digital reputation systems, games and incentive prizes<br>
+Present: techniques have been fully information-enabled, elaborated and socialized, in form of digital reputation systems, games and incentive prizes<br>
 Examples: Google, Airbnb, Uber, eBay, Yelp, GitHub and Twitter

 ---